Democrats win unified — if narrow — control of Washington on a violent day

 That concern is widely shared among Republicans, who remain hopeful that they can regain control of the House and Senate in 2022.
 But there were other signs Wednesday that Republicans may be looking for an alternate path forward to the polarization and recrimination that has marked Trump’s approach.

-“We cannot keep drifting apart into two separate tribes with a separate set of facts and separate realities, with nothing in common except our hostility toward each other and mistrust for the few national institutions that we all still share,” McConnell said, shortly before the Senate Chamber was invade by a mob of Trump supporters organized around the false notion that Trump won the election.
+“We cannot keep drifting apart into two separate tribes with a separate set of facts and separate realities, with nothing in common except our hostility toward each other and mistrust for the few national institutions that we all still share,” McConnell said, shortly before the Senate chamber was invade by a mob of Trump supporters organized around the false notion that Trump won the election.

 Speaking from Wilmington, Del., Biden delivered a similar message.